udhayprakash/GoLangMaterial/05_MoreTypes/f_methods/0-methods.md

 # Methods

-    - Functions with  a special reciever argument
+    - Functions with  a special reciever argument.
+    - Methods are always associated with a type.
+    - Methods can be created for any data type.
     - The receiver argument has a name and a type.
         - It appears between the func keyword and the method name -
         - Syntax: